 In the third academic year, each student selects a model course based on own future carrier development, while taking more specialized subjects on the chosen program.
-In the basic model course, students aim at learning wide range of knowledge from fundamentals to applications by taking specialized subjects in department of information and data science.
-In the integrated model course, students will acquire the ability to work in a wide range of fields, not only in the information field, with an academic background in information science.
+In the Basic Model Course, students aim at learning wide range of knowledge from fundamentals to applications by taking specialized subjects in department of information and data science.
+In the Integrated Model Course, students will acquire the ability to work in a wide range of fields, not only in the information field, with an academic background in information science.
 Specifically, students are allowed to take subjects offered in other school of the university as compulsory elective subjects.
-In the practical model course, students reconsider their university studies and learn the knowledge and skills required in the industrial world through experiences of long-term fieldwork in companies.
-Regardless of the three model course, all students take practical English subjects to acquire the ability to play an active role in an increasingly globalized international society.
+In the Practical Model Course, students reconsider their university studies and learn the knowledge and skills required in the industrial world through experiences of long-term fieldwork in companies.
+Regardless of the three model courses, all students take practical English subjects to acquire the ability to play an active role in an increasingly globalized international society.

 The seminars in the fourth academic year are required subjects, in which all students learn how to conduct research, discuss, and make advanced presentations.
-Students who have chosen the basic model course develop the ability to solve highly specialized problems on their own by setting their own themes and completing their graduation theses using the specialized knowledge, skills, and abilities acquired through each program in the school of informatics and data science.
-Students who have chosen the integrated model course receive guidance for their graduation thesis from faculty members of the school of informatics and other faculty members in other school, and aim to cultivate diverse abilities to utilize knowledge and skills of informatics and data science in various fields.
-Students who have chosen the practical model course take long-term fieldworks instead of the graduation thesis, and participate in research and development projects and field surveys in companies for eight months to acquire practical skills that can be used immediately in society after graduation.
+Students who have chosen the Basic Model Course develop the ability to solve highly specialized problems on their own by setting their own themes and completing their graduation theses using the specialized knowledge, skills, and abilities acquired through each program in the school of informatics and data science.
+Students who have chosen the Integrated Model Course receive guidance for their graduation thesis from faculty members of the school of informatics and other faculty members in other school, and aim to cultivate diverse abilities to utilize knowledge and skills of informatics and data science in various fields.
+Students who have chosen the model 実践履修モデル take long-term fieldworks instead of the graduation thesis, and participate in research and development projects and field surveys in companies for eight months to acquire practical skills that can be used immediately in society after graduation.